DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 Categories that do not contain sub-categories reveal a ‘give details’ field.
 Most sub-categories also reveal a ‘give details’ field.
 The user must complete this field.

-If the user says no to all the categories then on the next page they're given a field asking them why they’re rejecting the application.
+If the user says no to all the categories then on the next page they’re given a field asking them why they’re rejecting the application.
 The category is considered to be ‘other’.

 The user can also add ‘other advice and feedback’ as part of the rejection flow.